souldern/souldern.github.io/home/announcements/bicester-bee-bus-2024.md

 ---

-# BICESTER BEE
+# Bicester Bee Bus Service

 More buses for rural areas.

-ABILITY to commence three new
-timetabled services in the Bicester area.
+[ABILITY](https://www.abilitycic.org.uk) are to commence three new timetabled services in the Bicester area.